How do I share manual Amazon RDS DB snapshots or Aurora DB cluster snapshots with another AWS account?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

 - Choose Snapshots from the left navigation pane.

 - Choose the DB snapshot that you want to copy.

 - Choose Actions, and then choose Share Snapshot.

 - Choose the DB snapshot visibility:

-Public permits all AWS accounts to restore a DB instance from your manual DB snapshot.
+Public allows all AWS accounts to restore a DB instance from your manual DB snapshot.

-Private permits only AWS accounts that you specify to restore a DB instance from your manual DB snapshot.
+Private allows only AWS accounts that you specify to restore a DB instance from your manual DB snapshot.

-- In the AWS Account ID field, enter the ID of the AWS account that you want to permit to restore a DB instance from your manual DB snapshot, and then choose Add.
+- In the AWS Account ID field, enter the ID of the AWS account that you want to permit to restore a DB instance from your manual DB snapshot.
+Then, choose Add.